Stingray

 Appearance

-These fish have flat bodies that are only made of cartilage which means that these fish have no bones in their bodies.
+These fish have flat bodies only made of cartilage, which means that these fish lack any bones in their bodies.

 They have broad fins that are the length of their full bodies.
 Despite being flat, the fins can often give the stingray a round look.
 Some of these fish look like they “fly” through the water, but the facts indicate that this is just a smooth flapping motion of the fins.

-They are also equipped with defensive tails that usually help them to ward off predators when they sense danger.
+They also have defensive tails that usually help them to ward off predators when they sense danger.

 Since there are so many species, color can vary drastically.
-Though the majority of these fish have a grey or dark brown back with a pale belly, they can also be spotted with blue dots, yellow dots, brown dots, and other colors.
+Though the majority of these fish have a grey or dark brown back with a pale belly, they may also have spots with blue dots, yellow dots, brown dots, and other colors.

 Distribution, Population, and Habitat